lervag/vimtex/DOCUMENTATION.md

 # Documentation

-Welcome to the high-level documentation of VimTeX.

-This file should help you to understand the structure of this plugin and how it works.
+Welcome to the "high-level documentation" of VimTeX.
+The goal of this document is to help developers (and curious users) to understand the structure of the plugin and how it works.
+That is, it should essentially provide a useful and quick overview of the most important files and directories.
+See also `:help vimtex-code` for some related information.

-So first of all, we're taking a look into the first layer of the plugin, after that, we're going to through each necessary directory, if it needs some more description.
-We won't go through _every_ file, because it would take a little bit too long the most should be probably self explained.

-This file works as follows:
-The table of contents has the same structure as the file structure of VimTeX.
-If you want to know something about the `vimtex/autoload/vimtex/compiler` directory, than you can lookup the path in the table of contents and click on it.
-(Hopefully) It'll give you some nice information.
+The table of contents has the same structure as the essential file structure of VimTeX.
+E.g., if you want to know something about `vimtex/autoload/vimtex/somefile.vim`, then you can lookup the path in the table of contents and click on it.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->